materialsintelligence/propnet/README.md

 In Propnet, properties are rigorously defined to ensure consistent interpretations between different models, and this crucially includes explicit units and uncertainties.
 Where uncertainties are unknown, we apply rule-of-thumb uncertainties derived from statistical analysis of similar data to give a first-approximation of our confidence in a property.

-In terms of implementation, a `Property` provides information on the property itself (e.g. lattice parameter has units of length), and a `PropertyInstance` is an object that combines a `Property` with a value (e.g. 5Å), a reference for where the property came from, and edges to the materials it is associated with.
+In terms of implementation, a `Property` provides information on the property itself (e.g. lattice parameter has units of length), and a `PropertyQuantity` is an object that combines a `Property` with a value (e.g. 5Å), a reference for where the property came from, and edges to the materials it is associated with.

 ## Material

 There is a necessary distinction between a real 'material' vs. an ideal, perfect crystal.
 In the [Materials Project](http://materialsproject.org/)  a 'material' typically refers to the latter.
 However, properties can come from many sources, including experiment data where additional phases or impurities might be present.

 Propnet attempts to gracefully handled this distinction.
-A `PropertyInstance` can have edges to the material it's associated with.
+A `PropertyQuantity` can have edges to the material it's associated with.
 In the simplest case, this could be an edge to a material defined simply by its chemical formula.
 If the structure is known, it is represented by a [pymatgen](https://github.com/materialsproject/pymatgen) `Structure` object.

-To illustrate, a `PropertyInstance` of a lattice parameter calculated using DFT, would have an edge to a `PropertyInstance` representing a temperature of 0 K, and an edge to the `Structure` associated with it.
+To illustrate, a `PropertyQuantity` of a lattice parameter calculated using DFT, would have an edge to a `PropertyQuantity` representing a temperature of 0 K, and an edge to the `Structure` associated with it.
 In this case, the edge weight to the `Structure` would be 1.0, since this is an ideal, perfect material.

-However, if the `PropertyInstance` came from experimental data and a second impurity phase is present, it would have edges to *two* `Structure` objects, with the edge for the majority phase given a weight of, e.g., 0.99 (if it was 99% pure), and the second edge with a weight of 0.01 for the impurity phase.
+However, if the `PropertyQuantity` came from experimental data and a second impurity phase is present, it would have edges to *two* `Structure` objects, with the edge for the majority phase given a weight of, e.g., 0.99 (if it was 99% pure), and the second edge with a weight of 0.01 for the impurity phase.

 In the case of a property where there is a *relationship* between `Structure` objects, such as a lattice misfit, then an edge is added between the two `Structure` objects specifying this relationship, i.e. the orientation relationship.